211 Would You Rather Questions [Funny, Hard & Weird]

 | Family-safe pairs | 128-158 | Concrete prompts that older kids can answer too |

-Start lighter than you think.
-The fastest way to make a couples round awkward is to begin with a question that feels like a test.
-Warmups build permission.
-Deep prompts work after the room already trusts the game.
+Start lighter than feels necessary.
+The quickest way to make a couples round awkward is opening with a question that reads like a test.
+Warmups buy you permission.
+Deep prompts only work once the room already trusts the game.

 Would You Rather Questions for Work